10 June 2015

 We all need to think about how we stay healthy during the summer.

-Sun Awareness Week will be taking place from 5-11 May 2014.
-Time to get out your sunglasses and your sun screen and get ready for a summer of safe fun in the sun.
+Sun Awareness Week back in May reminded us to get out our sunglasses and sun screen and be ready for a summer of safe fun in the sun.

-Organised by the British Association of Dermatologists (BAD), the week aims to raise awareness of skin cancer and exposure to the sun.
+Organised by the British Association of Dermatologists (BAD), the week raised awareness of skin cancer and exposure to the sun.

 It is important to regularly self-examine yourself to check for skin cancer and check for new moles and melanomas.